cc5212/2020-transantiago-trips/README.md

 <!-- Summarise main lessons learnt.
 What was easy?
 What was difficult?
 What could have been done better or more efficiently? -->

-The data backed up our previous idea that lower income municipalities have longer commutes.
+The data backed up our previous idea that lower-income municipalities have longer commutes.
 Also, the difference between the municipality with the longest commutes and the shortest commutes being more almost one hour was surprising.

-- There exists a great difference in the length of commutes of poeple who reside in the municipalities of Providencia, Ñuñoa, Santiago and Las Condes.
-Trips departing in the morning from this municipalities or arriving in the evening to these municipalities are considerably shorter in time than those that can be attributed to residents of other municipalities.
+There exists a great difference in the length of commutes of people who reside in the municipalities of Providencia, Ñuñoa, Santiago and Las Condes.
+Trips departing in the morning from these municipalities or arriving in the evening to these municipalities are considerably shorter in time than those that can be attributed to residents of other municipalities.
 This could be related to the fact that most of the jobs in Santiago are concentrated in these municipalities ([CEPCHILE, 2019](https://www.cepchile.cl/cep/site/artic/20180405/asocfile/20180405120239/dpp_029_abril2018_srazmilic.pdf)), so the residents of these municipalities are more likely to live near their workplace, resulting in their commutes being shorter.

 <!-- - Existe una gran diferencia en los tiempos de translado hacia el lugar de trabajo de las personas que residen en las comunas de Providencia, Ñuñoa, Santiago y Las Condes, siendo estos tiempos mucho menores a los del resto de las comunas.
 Se llega a la conclusión de que en estas comunas se concentra la mayor cantidad de lugares de trabajo de Santiago, por lo que si una persona reside en estas comunas, lo más probable es que también trabaje dentro de estas y su traslado sea menor.
 Esto coincide con los datos de un estudio realizado con CEPCHILE el 2019 (https://www.cepchile.cl/cep/site/artic/20180405/asocfile/20180405120239/dpp_029_abril2018_srazmilic.pdf) -->

-- There's a great number of people who live in the municipalities far from the city center, whose commutes are considrably longer.
-This factor is directly related to the land-value in these areas.
-According to studies from CEPCHILE, the lowest land-value is concentrated in the municipalities near the peripheria, which has resulted in massive building of social housing far from the places where the biggest supply of jobs is concentrated.
+There's a great number of people who live in the municipalities far from the city center, whose commutes are considerably longer.
+This factor is could be attributed to the land-value in these areas.
+According to [CEPCHILE](https://www.cepchile.cl/cep/site/artic/20180405/asocfile/20180405120239/dpp_029_abril2018_srazmilic.pdf), the lowest land-value is concentrated in the municipalities near the periphery, which has resulted in mass building of social housing far from the places where the biggest supply of jobs is concentrated.

 <!-- - Existe una gran cantidad de personas que residen en comunas periféricas, las cuales registran un mayor tiempo de traslado hacia sus lugares de trabajo.
 Este factor tiene relación directa con el valor de suelo de estas comunas.
 Según estudios de CEPCHILE, el menor valor de suelo se encuentra en las comunas más alejadas del centro de Santiago, lo que ha provocado una masiva construcción de viviendas sociales alejadas de los lugares donde se concentra la mayor oferta laboral. -->

-- According to the same source, the most likely jobs for people living in the above mentioned municipalitues coorrespond to:
+According to the same source, the most likely jobs for people living in the above-mentioned municipalities correspond to:
 - Construction workers
 - Domestic workers
 - Laundry workers
-	- Messengers, guards and simialar
+- Messengers, guards and similar

 <!-- - Los trabajos más probables de las personas que residen en las comunas mencionadas en el punto anterior corresponden a: